-The evaluation of correlations perpendicular to the boundary direction exhibits exponential decay due to the expansion of the ground state in terms of boundary states.
-A direct consequence of Eq. (\ref{eq:edge_theory}) is that any two operators situated on the fictitious boundary will also have exponentially decaying correlations.
-These observations can be understood within the framework of the Lieb-Robinson bound\citep{bravyi_lieb-robinson_2006,hastings_locality_2010,sims_lieb-robinson_2010}.
+A direct consequence of Eq. (\ref{eq:edge_theory}) is that any two operators situated on the fictitious boundary will have exponentially decaying correlations.
+This observation can be understood within the framework of the Lieb-Robinson bound\citep{bravyi_lieb-robinson_2006,hastings_locality_2010,sims_lieb-robinson_2010}.
 In its more restricted form, the bound says that for a system with a uniform gap and local interactions, the two point correlation function of local operators ${\cal O}_{1}$ and ${\cal O}_{2}$ calculated over the ground state should decay exponentially.
 Thus, the fictitious temperature on Eq. (\ref{eq:edge_theory}) enforces the Lieb-Robinson bound along the direction of the cut.

 The degree of arbitrariness in choosing the cut that creates the partitions is an important question.
 When evaluating the expectation value of an operator at the same spatial position, the particular cut is irrelevant.
 The main advantage to use the spectrum of entanglement in this case is to leverage the knowledge of the boundary theory and its symmetries.
 This approach enables us to incorporate, for instance, fermionic interactions into the analysis, expanding the scope of the discussion.